jcorbin/anansi/README.md

 **Experimental**: AnANSI is currently in initial exploration mode, and while things on master are reasonably stable, there's no guarantees yet.

-That said, there is a working [demo][demo], which may be a better place to start reading than from the various code-level docs linked below.
+### Demos

+The [Decode Demo Command][decode_demo] that demonstrates ansi Decoding, optionally with mouse reporting and terminal state manipulation (for raw and alternate screen mode).

 There's also a [lolwut][lolwut] demo, which is a port of antirez's, demonstrating braille-bitmap rendering capability.
+It has an optional interactive animated mode of which demonstrates the experimental `x/platform` layer.

+There's another `x/platform` [demo][demo] that draws a colorful test pattern.

 ### Done

-A 60fps [demo][demo] that draws an animated test pattern, demonstrating the:

 Experimental cohesive [`x/platform`][platform_pkg] layer:
 - provides a `platform.Events` queue layered on top of `anansi.input`, which